Portuguese conquest of Ceuta: Faux embassy to Sicily

-In order to scout the defenses of Ceuta beforehand, King John nominated the Prior of Crato Dom Álvaro Gonçalves Camelo as ambassador to the then regent and heir of the Kingdom of Sicily Blanche of Navarre.
-He was to take two galleys commanded by general-of-the-sea Afonso Furtado de Mendoça and officially propose to Blanche the marriage of Prince Peter, but stop at Ceuta to take in supplies.
+In order to scout the defenses of Ceuta beforehand, King John nominated the Prior of Crato Dom Álvaro Gonçalves Camelo as ambassador to the then regent and heir of the Kingdom of Sicily Blanche of Navarre, but they were to stop at Ceuta to study its defenses.
+He was to take two galleys commanded by general-of-the-sea Afonso Furtado de Mendonça and officially propose to Blanche the marriage of Prince Peter, but stop at Ceuta to take in supplies.
 They stopped at Ceuta for four days, and measured the depth of the harbour.
 Having successfully reached Sicily and received a negative reply, as King John had anticipated, they headed back to Portugal, again stopping at Ceuta.

-After returning to Portugal, at the royal Palace of Sintra Dom Álvaro drew for King John and the princes in private a map of Ceuta and its surrounding geography with sand and thread.
+After returning to Portugal, Camelo was received by John I in a public audience to hear the result of the mission to Sicily, in which the king pretended to be disappointed.
+At the royal Palace of Sintra Dom Álvaro drew for King John and the princes in private a map of Ceuta and its surrounding geography with sand and thread.

 Disclosure of the plan to the privy council

 Only after he was in possession of these precise informations about Ceuta did King John then disclose his intentions to capture Ceuta to his wife Queen Philippa of Lancaster.
-By occasion of a hunting trip in Montemor-o-Novo later, the king then disclosed the project to the Constable of Portugal, the renowned general Dom Nuno Álvares Pereira, who approved it in earnest.
+The Queen initially disapproved of king Johns plan.
+He then sought the valued opinion of the experienced Constable of Portugal, the renowned general Nuno Álvares Pereira, though only three years later.
+By occasion of a hunting trip in Montemor-o-Novo later, the king then disclosed the project to Nuno Álvares Pereira, who approved it in earnest.

 Finally, the King disclosed the project to the highest members of the Court, at Torres Novas, to where he summoned the Queen, the princes, the Constable Dom Nuno Álvares Pereira, the royal chancellor João das Regras, the archbishop of Braga Dom Lourenço, the grandmaster of the Orders of Christ Dom Lopo Dias de Sousa, the grandmaster of the Portuguese order of Santiago Dom Fernando Afonso de Albuquerque, the grandmaster of Aviz Fernão Rodrigues de Sequeira, the prior of the Hospitallers Álvaro Gonçalves Camelo, the Marshal of Portugal Gonçalo Vasques Coutinho, lord Martim Afonso de Mello, and the royal ensign João Gomes da Silva.
-By order of the King, the Constable expressed his vote in favor of the expedition first, the council then voting unanimously in favour too.
+By order of the King, the Constable expressed his vote first, and as he voted in favor the rest of council then vote unanimously in favour too.